-Bitcoin Pushes Through $60K for First Time Since November 2021
+Bitcoin Tops $60K for First Time Since November 2021

 The rally continued Wednesday as the spot ETFs continued to see massive inflows of fresh money.

-The price of bitcoin (BTC) rose above $60,000 during morning U.S. trading hours on Wednesday, it's first time above that level since November 2021.
+The price of bitcoin (BTC) rose above $60,000 during morning U.S. trading hours on Wednesday, it's first time above that level since the peak of the last bull market in November 2021.

-This week's rally appears to have been driven by huge inflows into the U.S.-based spot ETFs, with the new funds adding more than another 12,000 bitcoin on Tuesday after adding about 10,000 on Monday.
+This week's rally has coincided with huge inflows into the U.S.-based spot ETFs, with the new funds adding more than another 12,000 bitcoin on Tuesday after adding about 10,000 on Monday.
+Bitcoin has been on a ferocious rally for months, but that has picked up this week.
+Just a few days ago, its price was below $51,000.

-At press time, bitcoin was trading at $60,200 up about 6% over the past 24 hours.
-The broader CoinDesk was ahead about 3% over the same time period.
+At press time, bitcoin had cleared another $1,000 milestone, surpassing $61,000 – up more than 8% over the past 24 hours.
+The broader CoinDesk 20 Index, a benchmark of the biggest cryptocurrencies, had rallied 5.8% over the same time period.

 Disclosure